andyatkinson/andyatkinson.github.io/postgresql-tips.md

 Stored Procedures are User Defined Functions (UDF).

 Using PL/pgSQL, functions can be added to the database directly.
-Procedures and functions can be written in other languages as well.
+Procedures and functions can be written in other languages.

 [Stored procedures](https://github.com/andyatkinson/db-stuff)